The recommendations below are meant for generally healthy individuals interested in

 More on magnesium

-If you don't regularly consume fish, consider taking a two-gram fish oil supplement several times a week.
+- Fish Oil: If you don't regularly consume fish, consider taking a two-gram fish oil supplement several times a week.
 If you are prone to bleeding or take anticoagulant drugs, consult your physician.
-More on omega-3 fatty acids
+More on omega-3 fats

 More on lipoic acid and L-carnitine